 (b) the Customer shall return and make no further use of any data, equipment, property and other items and all copies of them belonging to MUSO;

 (c) MUSO may destroy or otherwise dispose of any of the data of the Customer in its possession; and

 (d) any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination shall not be affected or prejudiced.

-11.1 MUSO shall have no liability to the Customer under the Contract if it is prevented from or delayed in performing its obligations under the Contract, or from carrying on its business, by acts, events, omissions or accidents beyond its reasonable control, including strikes, lock-outs or other industrial disputes (whether involving the workforce of MUSO or any other party), failure of a utility service or transport or internet or telecommunications network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or sub-contractors, provided that the Customer is notified of such an event and its expected duration.
+11.1 Neither party shall have liability to the other under the Contract if it is prevented from or delayed in performing its obligations under the Contract, or from carrying on its business, by acts, events, omissions or accidents beyond its reasonable control, including strikes, lock-outs or other industrial disputes (whether involving the workforce of MUSO, the Customer or any other party), failure of a utility service or transport or internet or telecommunications network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or sub-contractors, provided that the MUSO or the Customer is notified of such an event and its expected duration.

 12.1 Conflict.
 If there is an inconsistency between any of the provisions in the main body of these Terms and Conditions and the Order, the provisions in the Order (including any Special Terms) shall prevail and take precedence.